On the spectral radius of a random matrix: an upper bound without fourth moment: Introduction

 where $q=q_N\in(0,1]$ is a parameter that may depend on $N$, while $\veps\in(0,1)$ is a fixed small constant.
 If $q_N\equiv 1$, then we have a uniformly random $\pm1$ matrix, while if $q_N\to 0$, $N\to\infty$ one has a matrix that may serve as a toy model for the sparse matrices from the heuristic discussion given above.
 Notice that the assumptions of Theorem \ref{main} are satisfied with the same parameter $\veps$ and with $B=1$, since

 We can now take expectation in \eqref{main5}.
 Using the symmetry of $\bx$ we may restrict the sum over paths $P_1,P_2$ satisfying the constraint that in the union $P_1\cup P_2$ each directed edge $(i_\ell,i_{\ell+1})$ appears an even number of times.
-We say that $P_1\cup P_2$ is even.
+We say that $P_1\cup P_2$ is {\em even}.
 In this case $\dE[w(P_1)\bar w(P_2)]= q^{-(1-\veps)(k-1)}q^{n}$, where $n$ is the number of edges in $P_1\cup P_2$ without counting multiplicities.
-Let $P$ denote the closed path obtained as follows: start at $i$, follow $P_1$, then add the edge $(j,i)$, then follow $P_2$, then end with the edge $(j,i)$ again.
-Thus, $P$ is an even closed path of length $2k$.
+Let $P$ denote the path obtained as follows: start at $i$, follow $P_1$, then add the edge $(j,i)$, then follow $P_2$, then end with the edge $(j,i)$ again.
+Thus, $P$ is an even path of length $2k$, and it is {\em closed}, that is, the start point and end point of $P$ coincide.
 Notice that

 Since the map $(P_1,P_2)\mapsto P$ is injective we have obtained

 where the sum ranges over all even closed paths of length $2k$.
 Observe that

 where $\ell$ is the number of distinct vertices in $P$.
 Therefore, letting $\cN(k,\ell)$ denote the number of even closed paths of length $2k$ with $\ell$ vertices, \eqref{main50} is bounded above by